 Applications must show how they explore creative and flexible ways to improve mental health services for adolescents and what the direct benefit to young people (aged 11-18) will be.
 All applicants must deliver a post-grant report.

 - UK Conference bursaries - for an individual up to £1,200 to cover conference fees, travel, accommodation and sustenance.
 For conferences outside of the UK, awards may be made up to £1,500

-- Academic courses - from around 50 percent to the full cost of a course.
-The trustees will only consider one academic year at a time.
+- Academic courses - the trustees will only consider one academic year at a time.
 These applications must be received by 30th April of the same year

 - Other courses

 - Conferences and training days organised by local Tier 3 and 4 services - awards of up to £6,000 per application